-- > Features Added in Amendments to the 2011 Equity Plan Made Subsequent to May 2011. - "Double trigger" acceleration of vesting of equity awards upon a change in control and an involuntary termination by the Company.
-The Compensation Committee eliminated "single trigger" acceleration vesting of equity upon the occurrence of a change in control for equity awards under the 2011 Equity Plan granted from and after 2015. - Minimum one-year vesting period for options and stock appreciation rights.
-The 2011 Equity Plan provides that options and stock appreciation rights (SARs) are to be subject to a vesting period of not less than one year, with only minimal exceptions that apply: (i) to awards made in payment of or exchange for other earned compensation; (ii) upon a change in control and an involuntary termination by the Company (other than for cause); (iii) upon a termination of service due to death, disability or retirement; (iv) to a substitute award that does not reduce the vesting period of the award being replaced; and (v) to one or more options and/or SARs covering an aggregate number of shares of Common Stock not in excess of five percent (5%) of the aggregate number of shares of Common Stock available for awards under the 2011 Equity Plan over the term of the 2011 Equity Plan. - Limit on equity awards to non-employee Directors.
-The 2011 Equity Plan provides that no non-employee Director may be granted equity awards under the 2011 Equity Plan in any one calendar year having an aggregate fair market value (on the date(s) of grant) in such calendar year in excess of \$250,000 in the aggregate (including the automatic annual \$130,000 grant to non-employee Directors (\$180,000 in the case of the Company's Chairman) provided for in the 2011 Equity Plan as originally approved by our shareholders).
+- "Double trigger" acceleration of vesting of equity awards upon a change in control and an involuntary termination by the Company.
+There is no "single trigger" acceleration vesting of equity upon the occurrence of a change in control for equity awards under the 2011 Equity Plan. - Minimum one-year vesting period for options and stock appreciation rights.
+The 2011 Equity Plan provides that options and SARs are to be subject to a vesting period of not less than one year, with only minimal exceptions that apply: (i) to awards made in payment of or exchange for other earned compensation; (ii) upon a change in control and an involuntary termination by the Company (other than for cause); (iii) upon a termination of service due to death, disability or retirement; (iv) to a substitute award that does not reduce the vesting period of the award being replaced; and (v) to one or more options and/or SARs covering an aggregate number of shares of Common Stock not in excess of five percent (5%) of the aggregate number of shares of Common Stock not the 2011 Equity Plan over the term of the 2011 Equity Plan. - Limit on equity awards to non-employee Directors.
+The 2011 Equity Plan provides that no non-employee Director may be granted equity awards under the 2011 Equity Plan in any one calendar year having an aggregate fair market value (on the date(s) of grant) in such calendar year in excess of \$250,000 in the aggregate, including the automatic annual \$130,000 grant to non-employee Directors (\$180,000 in the case of the Company's Chairman) provided for in the 2011 Equity Plan.